 Hemogenic Reprogramming

-NOTE: Use HDFs with a passage number of three (P3) or higher (until P10) to perform experiments.
+NOTE: Use HDFs with a passage number of three (P3) or higher (until P10) to perform reprogramming experiments.

-Coat a 100 mm plate with 5 mL of 0.1% gelatin and incubate at 37 C for 20 min.
+Coat a 100 mm tissue culture-treated dish with 5 mL of 0.1% gelatin and incubate at 37 C for 20 min.
 Aspirate the remaining gelatin solution.

-Thaw a fibroblast vial and plate cells in the 0.1% gelatin coted dish.
+Thaw a fibroblast vial and plate cells in the gelatin-coated dish.
 Incubate overnight at 37C, 5% CO2.
 If necessary, expand fibroblasts for a longer period of time until the desired passage and confluency are reached.

-Coat 6-well tissue-culture treated plates with 500 μL of 0.1% gelatin solution and incubate at 37 C for 20 min.
+Coat a 6-well tissue culture-treated plate with 500 μL of 0.1% gelatin solution and incubate at 37 C for 20 min.
 Remove extra gelatin.

-Plate HDFs at a density of 150 000 cells per plate (25 000 cells per well) in a final volume of 2 mL DMEM per well.
-Incubate overnight at 37C, 5% CO2, to let cells attach.
+Plate HDFs at a density of 150 000 cells per plate (25 000 cells per well) in 2 mL of complete DMEM per well.
+Incubate overnight at 37C, 5% CO2, to allow cells attachment.

-Replace medium with 2 mL DMEM plus 8 μg/mL polybrene and prepare a 1:1 ratio mix of pool-produced TFs lentiviruses and M2rtTA in a new microcentrifuge tube.
+Replace medium with 2 mL of complete DMEM plus 8 μg/mL polybrene and prepare a 1:1 ratio mix of pool-produced TF lentiviruses and M2rtTA in a new microcentrifuge tube.

 NOTE: In this protocol, we perform pool-production of lentiviruses for the three TFs that, in our hands, results in higher reprogramming efficiency.
 Alternatively, it is suggested to perform a titration of the individual lentiviral particles by qPCR18, on a standard cell line.
 This will be used to define the volume of individual viruses necessary to meet a multiplicity of infection (MOI) optimal for co-transduction and hemogenic reprogramming.